 Healthcare executives are never happy when they learn that someone is leaving their job and a replacement needs to be found.
 After all, the cost of turnover can have a profound impact on the already diminishing margins and hiring someone new takes time and resources away from other important functions of the job.

 Why so much change?
-Strategic Programs, Inc., has worked on discovering just that and we have devised organizational surveys that alert us to the main reasons.
+People Element has worked on discovering just that and we have devised organizational surveys that alert us to the main reasons.

 Why They Leave